OskarBrzeski/bad-apple-pdf/README.md

 ## How to use
 This script is known to work on Linux Mint 21.2 and Windows 10 22H2.
-However, I would assume that this script works similarily on other Linux distributions as the only requirement is Python.
+However, I would assume that this script works similarily on other Linux distributions and versions of Windows as the only requirement is Python.

 Once you have downloaded the dependencies (see previous section), you can run the script as a command in your terminal:
 ```bash